Edwardian Hotels London history

 Radisson Edwardian Hotels become Radisson Blu Edwardian, London

-Edwardian Group London brand established
+The Edwardian Group London brand is established.

-Great British Fish Company brand is launched
+The Great British Fish Company brand is launched

 Leicester Square hotel closes and the development of a new luxury lifestyle hotel begins.
 Due to open in June 2019.

 May Fair Bar undergoes extensive refurbishment and reveals a new look in September.

 The new Edwardian Hotels London brand is launched.

 Managed property, the Radisson Blu Edwardian, Guildford hotel leaves the group and is taken under new ownership by Harbour Hotels in April.

 May Fair Kitchen undergoes refurbishment and is reborn as a Mediterranean concept in May.

 Scoff & Banter Covent Garden is transformed into Monmouth Kitchen - a sister restaurant to May Fair Kitchen - offering Italian and Peruvian small plates in August